gmsn-ita/minushalf/docs/source/execute.rst

 - overwrite_vbm: In some special cases [6]_, it is necessary to consider another band as the VBM.
 This tag is made for these situations.
 It is necessary to inform the kpoint and the band number that specifies the band location.
 The program immediately overwrites the old projection values and uses the new values for DFT -1/2 calculations (Default: No overwrite)
 - overwrite_cbm: In some special cases [6]_, it is necessary to consider another band as the CBM.
 This tag is made for these situations.
 It is necessary to inform the kpoint and the band number that specifies the band location.
 The program immediately overwrites the old projection values and uses the new values for DFT -1/2 calculations (Default: No overwrite)
 - inplace: This tag allows you to decide whether all calculations will be done in the root folder or not.
 It is recommended to pass it as :code:`True` if non-self-consistent calculations are being performed for the Gap calculation, since the program only copies the input files, the output files needed for the non-self-consistent calculation will not be considered (Default: False)
+- divide_character: Factor that divides the character of each atom.
+It is used in cases where all the bonds of an atom are with atoms of the same chemical element, as in crystals of germanium and silicon.
+This factor is automatically calculated by the program, however this tag will overwrite these values.
+So use with caution.
+- vbm_characters: This tag allows the character values of the last valence band to be provided manually.
+It is recommended that this tag be used with caution as it can severely impact your results.
+- cbm_characters: This tag allows the character values of the first conduction band to be provided manually.
+It is recommended that this tag be used with caution as it can severely impact your results.

 The values that the correction_code tag can assume are listed below: